-Applications for 2020-21 child care Health and Safety (Repairs and Maintenance) funding will be reviewed on an ongoing basis as they are received by the ministry.
+Applications for 2021-22 child care Health and Safety (Repairs and Maintenance) funding will be reviewed on an ongoing basis as they are received by the ministry.

-First Nations will receive notification regarding the status of their health and safety application within 20 business days of the ministry receiving the completed application.
-If your First Nation applied and was approved for funding prior to the development of your service agreement, this amount would have been included on your original 2020-21 service agreement.
-If your First Nation was approved for Health and Safety (Repairs and Maintenance) funding after this time, an approval letter as well as an amendment to your service agreement will be sent to you by email.
+The Ministry will notify First Nations regarding the status of their health and safety application as soon as possible once it is received by the ministry.

+If your First Nation applied and was approved for funding prior to the development of your service Agreement, this amount would have been included on your original 2021-22 service Agreement.
+If your First Nation was approved for Health and Safety (Repairs and Maintenance) funding after this time, an approval letter as well as an amended Agreement will be sent to you by email.